merchise/xotl.ql/docs/source/thoughts.rst

 *This document is rather a thinking pad I use when I need to think about query languages in general and how they apply to xotl.ql.*

-Expressions are the core for query languages and many of it's design decisions are strongly biased for query languages needs.
-But they purpose is more general.
-Notice that :class:`~xotl.ql.core.Term` instances are they way to specify the selected data in queries.

 The general query language (as an AST) we are trying to apply is the monads comprehension as described in [MCQL]_.
 There are several mismatches to be conciliated before actually having this kind of query language in Python.
-Specially those that deal with catamorphisms and the
+Specially those that deal with catamorphisms, since it is not easy to prove an arbitrary function to be one.

 Before executing an expression, it has to be :term:`compiled <query execution plan>` into a form feasible to the current database (either relational or not) management systems.
-For instance, it would be desirable that on top of CouchDB_ (or Couchbase_) expressions would be *translated* to CouchDB's javascript views if possible.
+For instance, it would be desirable that on top of CouchDB_ expressions would be *translated* to CouchDB's javascript views if possible.

 For instance a query like: